Please Don't Feed the Children: Release

 The film had its world premiere at the 57th Sitges Film Festival on October 11, 2024.
 It was released in the United States on June 27, 2025, on Tubi.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 39 out of 100, based on 4 critics, indicating "generally unfavorable" reviews.

 Lena Wilson of IGN gave a negative review, writing "what starts as a novel – if dubious – spin on the end of the world quickly becomes a bland, overcooked nothing burger, no thanks to Paul Bertino's one-dimensional screenplay and Spielberg's unsteady direction".
+On Fangoria, Todd Gilchrist praised Spielberg's direction, writing that she "demonstrates with this that she has a dexterous understanding of technique, genre convention and emotional nuance.
+In name and concept, Please Don't Feed the Children may arrive like an admonition, but the end result is a reminder that horror needs more directors who know their way around a camera — and they should be encouraged regardless of their family pedigree".